hackdaworld/gmote/README.md

 In later versions, the relevant HopeRF modem (RFM95) chip was likewise integrated on the board due to availability and price.

 There are two PCB versions, a small and a mini version, which provide different amount of pin headers to connect various sensors or even actuators.
-Development of an ARM Cortex M0 based version will start soon.
+Development of an ARM Cortex M0 based version is in progress.

-The node is configurable via UART and LoRaWAN download frames.
+The node is configurable via UART and (planned) LoRaWAN download frames.

-It started within the Arduino framework and tries to stay compatible to not loose the huge developer community.
+It started within the Arduino framework and, as far as the AVR version is concerned, will stick to it to not loose the huge developer community.
-However, to experience and share the beauty and simplicity of AVR programming and to gain flexibility, a pure AVR GCC port is planned as soon as possible.

 ## Most important